codekaust/codekaust.github.io/_posts/2019-2-25-Life_Paper #4.md

 |Number of tasks with S1|2(40%)|
 |Total Work Hours|6(40%)|

-I was quite distracted throughout the day, didn't have a good start and slept too early in place of a nap.
-Will try better Day2.
+No, it wasn't what i wanted.
+I was quite distracted, lets do BETTER TOMORROW.